dmarcr1997/Bars_CLI_Project/README.md

     $ gem install EventCog

 Prerequisites:
-    This gem includes 'httparty'.
+    Ticket Master API key enter on API page or use .env and set a 'TICKETMASTER_KEY' equal to your API key This gem includes 'httparty' and 'dotenv'.
 So when you run bundle install this library should be installed.
-If not then include 'httparty' in your gem file
+If not then include 'httparty' and 'dotenv' in your gem file

 ## Usage